geshan/geshan.github.com/posts/2018-04-30-how-to-do-a-zero-downtime-database-db-migration-schema-change-with-a-practical-example.md

 <!-- more -->

 ## Example

+Before jumping to the example, read how [MySQL relational database](https://milapneupane.com.np/2019/07/06/how-to-work-optimally-with-relational-databases/) works to refresh your database knowledge.
+It will help you undertand how database migrations can be done in a better way.

 As an example for this post, let's assume you work for an E-commerce company which has both recurring and new customers.
 You have partners who publicize a discount code valid for a given date range and get a percent of the order's total tracked by their discount code.
 Below is the schema for the partner and coupon code.
 Below is the initial schema before any change: